aditya-007/BESS_optimization/README.md

 Functions to read data and run the optimization are included in the `src` folder.
 The optimization and exploration of results are included in the `Dispatch optimization` notebook.
 The `Price exploration` notebook includes a few figures exploring patterns in hourly electricity price values over the course of 2020 and 2023.

 ## Project specifications
-The goal here is to analyze the revenue generation from a battery storage system that is performing energy arbitrage by participating in the Spanish day ahead energy market.
-What are the market dynamics?
-I'm not trying to build a system that will actually optimize battery storage behavior going into the future, just building a quick tool to see how things have worked in the past.
+The goal here is to analyze the revenue generation from a battery storage system that is performing energy arbitrage by participating in the Spanish day ahead electricity market for arbitrage.
+The algorithm optimizes the operation of BESS on historical electricity prices data.
+But the algorithm can be modified to look at a 24 hour window of current day ahead prices and output the operating schedule for the next day.

 ### System Requirements
-1. The system SHALL optimize the battery storage dispatch (with an optimization time horizon of at least 1 day) for the day ahead energy market
+1. The system optimizes the battery storage dispatch (with an optimization time horizon of at least 1 day) for the day ahead energy market
-  - The battery storage’s State of Energy SHALL be continuous between optimization time horizon boundaries
+  - The battery storage’s State of Energy will be continuous between optimization time horizon boundaries
-2. The system SHALL accept the following as inputs for the battery storage asset:
+2. The system shall accept the following as inputs for the battery storage asset:
   - Max discharge power capacity (MW)
   - Max charge power capacity (MW)
   - Discharge energy capacity (MWh)
   - AC-AC Round-trip efficiency (%)
-  - Maximum daily discharged throughput (kWh)
+  - Maximum daily discharged throughput (MWh)
-3. The system SHALL accept the following as inputs for the market revenues:
+3. The system shall accept the following as inputs for the market revenues:
   - Hourly price (euro/MWh)
-  - Zone
+  - Output of the solar PV plant as charging input
-4. The system SHALL output the following values about a given battery storage system, for a year’s worth of data, at an hourly resolution
+4. The system shall output the following values about a given battery storage system, for a year’s worth of data, at an hourly resolution
   - Power output (MW)
   - State of Energy (MWh)
-5. The system SHALL output the following summary values about a given storage system:
+5. The system shall output the following summary values about a given storage system:
   - Total annual revenue generation (euro)
   - Total annual charging cost (euro)
   - Total annual discharged throughput (MWh)
-6. The system SHALL output the following plots
+6. The system shall output the following plots
-  - A plot that includes both hourly battery dispatch and hourly LBMP for the most profitable week
+  - A plot that includes both hourly battery dispatch and hourly price for the most profitable week
   - A plot that shows the total profit for each month